 Our product mix has evolved rapidly since our inception, as we have incorporated more of the solar power value chain through the expansion of our production capabilities and acquisitions.
 We currently manufacture a series of products from recovered silicon materials to solar modules.
 Our principal product is solar modules, but we also sell silicon wafers and solar cells from time to time to meet our customers' demand.
-In 2018, sales of solar modules, silicon wafers and solar cells from time to total revenues.
+In 2018, sales of solar modules, silicon wafers and solar cells represented 96.2%, 2.3% and 1.2%, respectively, of our total revenues.
 In addition, we also sell small volumes of recovered silicon materials to optimize the utilization of our production capacity.